robstoll/atrium/README.md

 ```
 </ex-toThrow1>

-You can define an `expect` block together with the function `toThrow` to make the assertion that the block throws a certain exception
+You can also pass a lambda to `expect` and then use `toThrow` to make the assertion that
-(`IllegalStateException` in the example above).
+invoking the lambda throws a certain exception (`IllegalStateException` in the example above).

 As with all narrowing functions, there are two overloads:
 - the first is parameterless and turns only the subject into the expected type;